 (C) prevent loss or theft of radiation machines subject to this section.

-(3) The agency may request, and the registrant shall provide, additional information after the certificate of registration has been issued to enable the agency to determine whether the certificate of registration should be modified in accordance with subsection (s) of this section.
+(3) The agency may request, and the registrant shall provide, additional information after the certificate of registration has been issued to enable the agency to determine whether the certificate of registration should be modified per subsection (s) of this section.

 (l) Terms and conditions of certificates of registration.

-(1) Each certificate of registration issued in accordance with this section shall be subject to the applicable provisions of the Act, now or hereafter in effect, and to the applicable rules and orders of the agency.
+(1) Each certificate of registration issued per this section shall be subject to the applicable provisions of the Act, now or hereafter in effect, and to the applicable rules and orders of the agency.

 (2) No certificate of registration issued or granted under this section shall be transferred, assigned, or in any manner disposed of, either voluntarily or involuntarily, to any person unless the agency authorizes the transfer in writing.

-(3) Each person registered by the agency for radiation machine use in accordance with this section shall confine use and possession of the radiation machine registered to the locations and purposes authorized in the certificate of registration.
+(3) Each person registered by the agency for radiation machine use per this section shall confine use and possession of the radiation machine registered to the locations and purposes authorized in the certificate of registration.

-(4) In making a determination whether to grant, deny, amend, renew, revoke, suspend, or restrict a certificate of registration, the agency may consider the technical competence and compliance history of an applicant or holder of a certificate of registration.
+(4) In deciding whether to grant, deny, amend, renew, revoke, suspend, or restrict a certificate of registration, the agency may consider the technical competence and compliance history of an applicant or holder of a certificate of registration.
 After an opportunity for a hearing, the agency shall deny an application for a certificate of registration, an amendment to a certificate of registration, or renewal of a certificate of registration if the applicant's compliance history reveals that at least three agency actions have been issued against the applicant, within the previous 6 years, that assess administrative or civil penalties against the applicant, or that revoke or suspend the certificate of registration.

-(m) Responsibilities of registrant.
+(m) Responsibilities of the registrant.

 (1) The registrant is responsible for complying with this chapter and the conditions of the certificate of registration.

-(2) The registrant shall designate an individual qualified in accordance with subsection (e)(3) of this section as the radiation safety officer and shall ensure the individual continually performs the responsibilities of the radiation safety officer as identified in subsection (n) of this section.
+(2) The registrant shall designate an individual qualified per subsection (e)(3) of this section as the radiation safety officer and shall ensure the individual continually performs the responsibilities of the radiation safety officer as identified in subsection (n) of this section.

-(3) Persons using radiation machines in accordance with subsection (f)(1)(B) of this section (concerning radiation accelerator or therapeutic radiation machines for human use), subsection (g) of this section (concerning application for mobile service operations), subsection (i)(1)(A) of this section (concerning persons having an accelerator for non-human use), and subsection (i)(3) of this section (concerning radiation machines in industrial radiographic operations) shall have a valid certificate of registration issued by the agency prior to use.
+(3) Persons using radiation machines per subsection (f)(1)(B) of this section (concerning radiation accelerator or therapeutic radiation machines or electronic brachytherapy devices for human use), subsection (g) of this section (concerning an application for mobile service operations), subsection (i)(1)(A) of this section (concerning persons having an accelerator for non-human use), and subsection (i)(3) of this section (concerning radiation machines in industrial radiographic operations) shall have a valid certificate of registration issued by the agency before use.

-(4) Other than the initial installation of the first machines(s) for a new certificate of registration, no person shall use radiation machines unless they have applied for registration within 30 days of beginning use of the machines in accordance with subsection (f)(1)(A) of this section.
+(4) Other than the initial installation of the first machines(s) for a new certificate of registration, no person shall use radiation machines unless they have applied for registration within 30 days of beginning use of the machines per subsection (f)(1)(A) of this section.

 (5) No registrant shall engage any person for services described in subsection (b)(11) of this section until the person provides to the registrant evidence of registration with the agency.